BrunoBernardino/PrivateReader-iOS/README.md

 It's an RSS Feed + Read Later service integrated into a single app, focused on privacy.

-It's end-to-end encrypted, using iCloud for sync (of the encrypted data).
+It's end-to-end encrypted, using iCloud Keychain and PouchDB for sync (of the encrypted data).

 Minimal, nothing to get in the way of just reading.